gdibernardo/email-service/README.md

 ## TO-DOs:
 - Pub/Sub is an **At-Least-Once delivery** guarantee system: that means that potentially an email message might be sent more than once.
 Since we do not want that our users have an unpleasant experience, we can deduplicate messages at the application layer.
 This can be achieved by uniquely identifying each message (the application already assigns a unique id to each email message) and introducing a storage layer.
 With such an addition, the application can also be enriched with even more functionality to the end user such as an endpoint for querying/polling the current status of a certain email (e.g., enqueued, pending, sent, etc.) or a UI page for displaying the sent emails.
 - As already mentioned, the UI web frontend should live in a different module and be deployed separately.
-- Improve testing; run tests against Pub/Sub emulator; add system tests.
+- Improve testing; run tests against Pub/Sub emulator; add system tests; thoroughly test the endpoint(s).
 - Add support for HTML content and email attachments.
 - Add support for multiple recipients.
 - Add support for CC.